pxai/fjs/document/content/functionaljs.md

 }
 ```

-Don’t let the name update confuse you.
+Don’t let the name `update` confuse you.
 If you observe again, the function is pure.
 It doesn’t change any state from the outside.
 It just returns values depending on the parameters, and that returned value will be used as a new model.

 That model will be used somewhere else to update the state of the app.
 This project executes that change in a single place, isolating state management from the rest of the app.

 ### Init

-An here is where we wire up the view and the model.
-A single function that loads the view with the initial model and the change function, adds it to an HTML document and most importantly: it defines the change function.
+And this is that place: here is where we wire up the view and the model.
+A single function that loads the view with the initial model and the `update` function, adds it to an HTML document and most importantly: it defines the `change` function.

-The change function inside init is responsible for the updates on the state.
-This change function is the function that is passed to the view to create buttons that will call it.
+The `change` function inside init is responsible for the updates on the state.
+This is precisely the function that is passed to the view to create buttons that will call it.

 ```JavaScript
 import { diff, patch } from "virtual-dom";